 I’ll walk through what I think each one is doing well.
 From there, you can apply the same learnings to your efforts and reap the rewards.

-They have a compelling title that speaks to the need of a specific group of people.
+They have a compelling title that speaks to the need for a specific group of people.
 They followed it up with not only a strong sub headline but explanatory bullets that drove the offer home.
-They rounded out their lead magnet with a strong action oriented call to action.
+They rounded out their lead magnet with a strong action-oriented call to action.

 The Groove blog is divided into multiple sections.
 They have a standard customer service section that’s geared towards helping their customers get the most out of their product.
 They also have a blog that focuses on the lessons they’ve learned as a startup.